Bill filed to regulate marijuana similarly to alcohol in Massachusetts

 On Nov.
 6, 2012, 63% of Bay State voters approved Question 3, making their state the 18th to enact a compassionate medical marijuana program.
 While they wait for registry identification cards to be available, qualifying patients may cultivate and possess a 60-day supply of marijuana if they have a physician’s written certification.
 Once the law is fully implemented, there should be up to 35 non-profit dispensaries statewide.
 Patients will be able to cultivate a limited supply of marijuana if they are granted a hardship registration due to financial or other hardship.

 The Department of Public Health worked hard to gather input into the state’s medical marijuana regulations, holding three “listening sessions” to gather input before it began drafting them.
 The department also carefully considered input on its draft rules, and made several improvements before finalizing them on May 8.
-The final rules are available here.
+The final rules are available here, and you can find more information at the Department's medical marijuana page here.

 Marijuana laws in Massachusetts